 Survey for researchers

-The quantitative results of the survey for researchers are summarized in Table 5.
+The quantitative results of the survey for researchers are summarised in Table 5.
 Respondents had varying levels of previous experience of working with PRPs, ranging from none to extensive experience, however the majority of researchers reported no prior experience.
 All respondents were in agreement that PRP involvement had a positive impact on EuroTEAM:

 “The patient research partners have not only given an insight into what it actually entails to have RA and which aspects they feel we need to address in our research, they have contributed enormously to the project, both intellectually and practically.
 It has made the project’s outcomes more valuable to the RA community, relatives and friends as well as the research community.” (non-clinical researcher, academic institution)